hl7dk/kl-children/input/pagecontent/index.md

 * The observation code should be present, and fixed to a specific SNOMED CT code
 * One value may exist.
 It should be drawn from a specific ValueSet, no other codes may be reported.
 * One dataAbsentReason is possible if the value is empty
-* The period start and end is mandatory, unless you give a date for when breastfeeding was stopped, then it is only one date.
+* The period start, or observation time is mandatory. periode-end is optional
 * One and only one reference to the Citizen exists
 * A reference to an Encounter may exist
 * One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet

-## TobaccoObservation
+## Intervention
-Information about small childrens' exposue to tobacco, and teenagers' tocacco use.
+Interventions that are carried out by health nurses in childrens health promotion and disease prevention.
+Only need-based interventions are reported.
+The standard program that all children in Denmark recieves is not reported as interventions.

 ##### Attributes
-* One codes that describes that this is a tobacco observation
-* A value that describes the actual exposure or use using a code.
-* A dataAbsentReason, which makes it possible to describe why data is absent
+* A code that decribes which intervention it is
+* A start-time
-* An observation-time
+* An end-time
 * A reference to the Citizen instance that holds the child's information
-* A reference to the Encounter in which the observation occured
+* A reasonCode that describe the condition which is the reason for the intervention
-* A FHIR status attributeFHIR-ValueSet
+* Three FHIR status attributes

 ##### Validation
-* The observation code should be present, and fixed to a specific SNOMED CT code
-* One value may exist.
-It should be drawn from a specific ValueSet, no other codes may be reported.
+* One and only one code is mandatory and should be drawn from the specified ValueSet
-* One dataAbsentReason is possible if the value is empty
-* The observation-time is mandatory
+* One and only one start-time is mandatory
+* Only one end-time may be given
-* One and only one reference to the Citizen exists
+* One and only one reference to Citizen is mandatory
-* A reference to an Encounter may exist
+* The reasonCode is optional.
+If present it should be drawn from the specified ValueSet.
+More than one code is allowed.
-* One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet
+* The FHIR status attributes are mandatory, and should be drawn from the standard FHIR-ValueSet.

-## MentalState
+## QuestionnaireResponse
-Information about how children in school self-report that they thrive.
+Response to a Questionnaire.
+Questionnaires may concern child or parents.
+The questionnaire may be filled out by the health nurse or the citizen.

 ##### Attributes
-* One codes that describes that this is an observation about how the child thrives
-* A value which is a code that describes how the child rated how happy they are in general or at school
-* A dataAbsentReason, which makes it possible to describe why data is absent
-* An observation-time
+* An adress pointing to the Questionnaire being answered
-* A reference to the Citizen instance that holds the child's information
+* A reference to the Citizen instance that holds the child's or a parent's information
-* A reference to the Encounter in which the observation occured
+* A reference to the Encounter in which the Questionnaire is answered
+* A questionnaire completion time
+* A number of answers to the questions in the Questionnaire
-* A FHIR status attributeFHIR-ValueSet
+* A FHIR status attribute

 ##### Validation
-* The observation code should be present, and fixed to a specific SNOMED CT code
-* One value may exist.
-It should be drawn from a specific ValueSet, no other codes may be reported.
-* One dataAbsentReason is possible if the value is empty
-* The observation-time is mandatory
+* One and only one adress pointing to the Questionnaire exists
-* One and only one reference to the Citizen exists
+* One and only one reference to citizen exists
-* A reference to an Encounter may exist
+* One reference to encounter may exist
+* The questionnaire completion time is mandatory
+* At least one answer should be reported
 * One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet

 ### Dependencies
 {% include dependency-table.xhtml %}